Safety and Efficacy of Single-Dose Ad26.COV2.S Vaccine against Covid-19

 Source: View publication →

-The ENSEMBLE trial demonstrated that a single intramuscular dose of the Ad26.COV2.S vaccine was effective in protecting against moderate to severe-critical COVID-19, including hospitalization and death.
+A single dose of the Ad26.COV2.S vaccine demonstrated robust protection against moderate to severe-critical COVID-19, including complete protection against COVID-19-related hospitalization and death among evaluated cases.

 Key Findings